Swerdlovsk/rsschool-cv/cv.md

 4. **Skills**

-     A general, superficial view of HTML.
+     An ordinary and superficial experience with HTML.

 5. **Code examples**